Pymble Reservoirs No. 1 and No. 2: Northern Suburbs Supply

 In 1892 the Ryde Pumping Station was commissioned, supplied by mains from Potts Hill (via Rookwood Cemetery, along the Concord Peninsula and attached to the 1889 railway bridge at Meadowbank), with reservoirs at Ryde Pumping Station (disused 1930) and Ryde Hill and then by mains to a pair of reservoirs at Chatswood (previously constructed in 1888).

 With increasing population of the North Shore, brought about by the construction of the railway, new storage reservoirs were required.
 The tanks, originally at N Sydney, were transferred to Wahroonga in 1896.
 A steam powered pumping station was erected at Chatswood in 1895 for the supply of Wahroonga.
 A new steel surface reservoir was constructed at Wahroonga in 1898.
 From Wahroonga the main from Chatswood extended to Hornsby, with a branch to Thornleigh and Beecroft.

 Both Pymble Reservoir No. 1 and Pymble Reservoir No. 2 were constructed in 1900 to meet local supply.

 The mains from Chatswood to Wahroonga had deteriorated by 1905, necessitating new direct mains from Ryde to Wahroonga, and from Chatswood to Pymble to connect to the former main.

 Description

 Reservoir No. 1

 Pymble Reservoir No.1 (Covered) (WS 97) is a circular brick covered reservoir with an octagonal brick entrance chamber constructed at the centre of its roof.
-The entrance chamber has a concial Marseilles tile roof.
+The entrance chamber has a conical Marseilles tile roof.
 The reservoir has cast iron roof ventilation caps, as at Petersham Reservoir (Covered) (WS 89), Waverley Reservoir No. 1 (Covered) (WS 132) and the Randwick Reservoir (WS 001).

 Adjacent to the reservoir, on the Telegraph Road frontage is an octagonal valve house, of rendered brick, with parapet and flat roof.
 The valve house has a steel grated floor and an access ladder to the valve below.